 After taking over a program that dealt with the graduation of five starters, and pitching staff that returned less than 10 career innings pitched, the Gaels placed fourth in the MAAC with a mark of 9-7 in Inouye's first season.
-Inouye helped freshman Sarah Schutz deliver one of the most productive freshman seasons in program history, as the rookie hit .300 with seven home runs and 25 runs batted in.
-Sophomore Allison Hand raised her batting average nearly 60 points and drove in a team best 31 runs.
+Inouye helped then-freshman Sarah Schutz deliver one of the most productive freshman seasons in program history, as the rookie hit .300 with seven home runs and 25 runs batted in.
+Then-sophomore Allison Hand raised her batting average nearly 60 points and drove in a team best 31 runs.

 At Fordham, Inouye helped coach a team that finished second in the competitive Atlantic 10 Conference and whose season included an upset win over the eventual national champion Alabama Crimson Tide.

 Inouye assisted in hitting breakdown and drill progression to increase the team's offensive production.
 A season ago, the Rams led the A-10 in numerous offensive categories, including hits and home runs, and second in doubles, walks and strikeouts against.
 At Fordham, Inouye created and directed the team's booster club and served as the head travel coordinator.